|Establishment and constitution of the Commission.

-(1) For the purposes of this Act within three months of the Act coming into force, the State Government shall establish by notification, a Commission to be known as the Karnataka Electricity Regulatory Commission, which shall be a body corporate with perpetual succession and a common seal, with power to acquire, hold and dispose of property, movable and immovable and shall, by the said name, be entitled to sue and be sued.
+3. (1) For the purposes of this Act, within three months of the Act coming into force, the State Government shall establish by notification a Commission to be known as the Andhra Pradesh Electricity Regulatory Commission, which shall be a body corporate with perpetual succession and a common seal with power to acquire and hold property, movable and immovable, and shall, by the said name, be entitled to sue and be sued.

-(2) The Commission shall consist of three members to be appointed by the State Government from persons selected by the selection committee constituted for the purpose, in the manner provided in section 4 of this Act.
+(2) The Commission shall consist of a Chairman and two members to be appointed by the State Government from persons selected by the selection committee constituted for the purpose, in the manner provided in section 4 of this Act.
 The State Government shall specifically designate one of the three members as the Chairman.
 The inter-se-seniority of the other two members shall be indicated in the orders of appointment.

-(3) When the Chairman is unable to discharge the functions owing to absence, illness or any other cause, the next senior member of the Commission shall discharge the functions of the Chairman, until the day on which the Chairman assumes office.
+(3) When the Chairman of the Commission is unable to discharge the functions owing to absence, illness or any other cause, the next senior member of the Commission shall discharge the functions of the Chairman, until the day on which the Chairman assumes office.

 Constitution of the selection /committee to select members

-(1) The State Government shall expeditiously constitute a selection committee, as often as may be required, to select persons for appointment as members of the commission, which shall consist of the following, namely;
+4. (1) The State Government shall expeditiously constitute a selection committee, as often as may be required to select persons for appointment as members of the commission, which shall consist of the following, namely;

-(a) A retired Chief Justice of a High Court or a retired Judge of the Supreme Court as Chairman;
+(i) a retired Chief Justice of any High Court or a retired judge of the Supreme Court. -- Chairman

-(3) (a) The selection committee shall call for nominations from general public and from professional bodies, consumer organisations by giving wide publicity, so as to act expeditiously and shall generally finalise the selection within a period of three months to enable the State Government to make the appointment in time for the new members to take effective charge at the expiry of the term of the retiring member and without delay and generally within two months of vacancy arising for reasons other than the expiry of the term.
+(3) The selection committee shall call for nominations from general public and from professional bodies, consumer organisations by giving wide publicity, so as to act expeditiously and shall generally finalise the selection within a period of three months to enable the State Government to make the final selection and appointment in time for the new member to take charge at the expiry of the term of the retiring member:

-(4) The selection committee shall select two suitable persons for each vacancy in the Commission who have such qualification and experience as provided in this Act and notify the State Government of the persons shortlisted by the selection committee.
-The State Government shall appoint one of the two persons shortlisted by the selection committee as a member within fifteen days of receipt of the recommendations of the selection committee.
+(4) The selection committee shall submit the panel of two suitable persons for each vacancy in the Commission who have such qualification and experience as provided in the Act, to the State Government in alphabetical order from among whom the State Government shall appoint one of the two as a member of the Commission.

 Conditions for appointment as member of the Commission.

-(1) The members shall be persons of ability, integrity and standing who have adequate knowledge and experience of, and have demonstrated capacity in dealing with matters relating to, engineering, finance, economics, commerce, law or administration and further, that at all times the selection and appointment shall be made in accordance with the qualifications and experience specified below:-
+5. (1) The members of the Commission shall be persons of ability, integrity and standing who have adequate knowledge or experience of, or have shown capacity in dealing with problems relating to engineering, economics, commerce, finance, accountancy, law or administration and that at all times the selection and appointment shall be made in accordance with the qualifications and experience specified below:-

-(2) A person shall be disqualified from being appointed as a member if he is a Member of Parliament or of any State Legislature or of any local authority or holds any post in a political party or if he has any financial or other interest, directly or indirectly, in any private company or undertaking dealing with any of the business referred to in clause (a) of sub-section (3) subject to the conditions specified in sub-section (5)
+(2) A person shall be disqualified from being appointed a member of the Commission if he is a member of Parliament or of any State Legislative Assembly or any local authority or holds any post in a political party or if he has any financial or other interest, directly or indirectly, in any private company or undertaking dealing with any of the business referred to in clause (a) of sub-section (3) subject to the conditions specified in sub-section (5)

-(3) The persons who are considered for appointment as members, shall notify the convenor of the selection committee: -
+(3) The persons who are considered for appointment as members of the Commission shall intimate the convenor of the selection committee,-

 (a) of any office, employment or consultancy agreement or arrangement which he has in his own name or in any firm, association of persons or body corporate, or in the names of any relative, carrying on any of the following businesses, namely:-

 (i) generation, transmission, distribution or supply of electricity;